AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 4. Observability and Operations

-Production AI systems require robust monitoring and operational tooling:
+Production AI systems require robust monitoring.

 Performance monitoring: What metrics does the platform track?
 Can you set alerts for performance degradation?

 Cost visibility: How granular is cost tracking?
 Can you see token consumption by interaction, user, or use case?
+In 2026, runaway agent token spend is now a board-level topic - cost visibility is no longer optional.

 Debugging tools: When something goes wrong, what tools exist to diagnose the problem?